chembl/tractability_pipeline_v2/README.md

 ## Provided data besides bucket assignments

+In the primary TSV output the first columns provide general target information.
+This includes Ensembl gene ID and gene symbol, UniProt ID, Entry name and Protein names, information from the Illuminating the Druggable Genome (IDG) project with 'IDG_family' (family adherence), 'IDG_dtoclass' (Drug Target Ontology class), 'IDG_tdl' (Target Development Level), and 'IDG_fam' (global IDG family classification), as well as GO Biological Process and Molecular Function terms.

-In the primary TSV output there are several columns following the bucket columns providing additional data, which can be exploited by the user.
+There are also several columns following the bucket columns providing additional data, which can be exploited by the user.

 All workflows (*W*) have two bucket summary columns:
 'Bucket_sum_*W*' = sum of assessments for all binary buckets